Bayesian estimation of a bivariate copula using the Jeffreys prior: Introduction

-In \cite{Deheuvels:1}, the asymptotic behaviour of the class of copulas $\hat C$ satisfying the Deheuvels constraint is described.
-Note that $\hat C$ is sometimes called \textit{empirical copula} in the literature, see \cite{Nelsen:1} for instance.
-We propose an estimator that satisfies Deheuvels' constraint in Lemma \ref{Deheuvels_estimator} which we call Deheuvels' estimator henceforth.
-One nice property of this estimator is its invariance under strictly increasing transformations of the margins.
-In other words, if $f$ and $g$ are two strictly increasing functions, then Deheuvels' estimator based on the original sample and the one based on the sample $\{(f(x_i),g(y_i))\colon i=1,\ldots,n\}$ are identical.
+In Deheuvels \cite{Deheuvels1}, the asymptotic behaviour of the class of copulas $\mathcal{C}_{\hat F}\subset\mathcal{C}$ satisfying the Deheuvels constraint associated with $\hat F$ is described.
+Note that, in the literature, the so-called \textit {empirical copula} $\hat{C}_{\mathrm{emp}}(u,v)= \hat F(\hat F_X^{-1}(u),\hat F_Y^{-1}(v))$, for all $(u,v)\in S,$ is a~function that satisfies the Deheuvels constraint and is often used as an estimator for $C$ even though it is not a genuine copula.
+In Lemma \ref{Deheuvelsestimator}, we propose an estimator $\hat{C}_{\mathrm{DEH}}$ that satisfies Deheuvels' constraint and which, unlike $\hat {C}_{\mathrm{emp}}$, is itself a copula so that~\mbox{$\hat{C}_{\mathrm{DEH}}\in\mathcal{C}_{\hat F}$}.
+This estimator, which we call Deheuvels' estimator henceforth, is based on ranks.
+One nice property of rank-based estimators is their invariance under strictly increasing transformations of the margins.
+Therefore, if $\varphi$ and $\psi$ are two strictly increasing functions, then the Deheuvels estimator based on the original sample and the one based on the sample $\{(\varphi(x_i),\psi(y_i))\dvt i=1,\ldots,n\}$ are identical.
 This is a desirable property for a copula estimator since it is inherent to copulas themselves.